Rayon Terrace, Virginia

 Rayon Terrace is an unincorporated community in Alleghany County, Virginia, United States.

-Rayon Terrace is a village in the city of Covington, Virginia.
+Rayon Terrace is a village in the city of Covington.
 It was formerly called and is generally still referred to South Covington.
 The village takes its name from the former Rayon Industrial Plant that opened in the 1920s.
 After the Rayon Plant closed in 1961, the plant was then taken over by Hercules, Incorporated.